alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross worth in Class Lang is 76 billion 741 million if execute certain info is missing in abstract.
-This Class Lang is ClassA.
+This Class Lang is ClassC.

-Info tech cross worth in ClassA is 10 million 3 thousand if C# style generic is added to it.
+Info tech cross worth in ClassC is 10 million 3 thousand if C# style generic is added to it.

-Info tech cross worth in ClassA is 582 thousand if
+Info tech cross worth in ClassC is 582 thousand if
 C# style reflection invoke is added to it.

-Info tech cross worth in ClassA is 263 thousand if
+Info tech cross worth in ClassC is 263 thousand if
 C# style struct is added to it.

-Info tech cross worth in ClassA is 612 thousand if
+Info tech cross worth in ClassC is 612 thousand if
 C# style interface is added to it.